SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 - *Maximum group events rate*: Available from DataMiner 10.2.1/10.2.0 onwards.
 The maximum number of alarm group events that can be generated per second.
 This setting is used to avoid possible performance issues during alarm floods.
 If more events are generated per second than the specified number, the generation of events is slowed down, and a notice alarm is generated.
 As soon as the number of generated events drops below the threshold again, the notice alarm is cleared and events are again generated as quickly as possible.
 Default value: 100.

 > [!NOTE]
-> Automatic Incident Tracking depends on the Alarm Focus feature.
-Make sure that is also enabled in System Center to guarantee the creation of alarm groups (see [Filtering alarms on alarm focus](xref:ApplyingAlarmFiltersInTheAlarmConsole#filtering-alarms-on-alarm-focus) for more details on how to enable Alarm Focus).
+> Automatic incident tracking depends on the alarm focus feature.
+Make sure this feature is also enabled in System Center to guarantee the creation of alarm groups.
+For more information on how to enable alarm focus, see [Filtering alarms on alarm focus](xref:ApplyingAlarmFiltersInTheAlarmConsole#filtering-alarms-on-alarm-focus).

 ## Activating automatic incident tracking